sasindudilshanranwadana/SynerX/backend/README.md

 ### 6. Supabase Database Setup

-Before ru the SQL commands, u can do the step 9 and step 10 wrote in `supabase_tables.sql` first and make sure you correct the name of bucket name
+Before running the SQL commands, you can do step 9 and step 10 written in `supabase_tables.sql` first and make sure you correct the name of bucket name.

 Run the SQL commands in `supabase_tables.sql` in your Supabase SQL editor to create the required tables and storage bucket.